GoncharukBro/react-mask-field/README.md

 ## Integration with Material UI components

-If you are using Material UI, you need to create a component that returns a MaskField and pass it as the `inputComponent` property of the Material UI component.
+If you use Material UI, you need to create a component that returns a MaskField and pass it as the `inputComponent` property of the Material UI component.

 In this case, the Material UI component will pass to your component all the properties available to the `input` element, as well as an additional `inputRef` property, which you will need to pass as a value for the `ref` property of the MaskField component.